kiichi/riotjs4-examples/README.md

 This is a sample project using Riot 4 which you need only browser to compile.
 I use all range of frameworks depend on my purpose.

-For most of my internal company projects don't require heavy lifting frameworks that requires Node process like Vue, Angular, or React, but I also need to be avoid too basic like jQuery in order to avoid chaotic situation.
+For most of my internal company projects don't require heavy lifting frameworks that require Node to transpile like Vue, Angular, or React, but I also need to be avoid too basic like jQuery in order to avoid chaotic situation.

 The best part of Riot is that it compiles on the browser, and it supports all modern component based UI mechanism with reasonable learning curve.
-This is very useful for me because I have to split tasks with other team members in different skill level.
+This is very useful for me because I have to split tasks with other team members in different skill levels.

 *"Understand and stay way of cargo cult" - [Julio Biason .Net 4.0 - Things I Learnt The Hard Way (in 30 Years of Software Development)](https://blog.juliobiason.net/thoughts/things-i-learnt-the-hard-way/)*